Display Menu

 Advanced Display is only supported in Intensity Display and Elevation Display modes.

-White Film Display: When the White Film display mode is selected, the surface of the 3D model is rendered in white material, presenting clean geometry.
+• White Model Display: When the White Model Display mode is selected, the surface of the 3D model is rendered in white material, presenting clean geometry.
 This display mode is often used to highlight the model's geometry and reduce the visual interference of texture details, allowing users to focus more on the model's overall shape and spatial relationships.

-Color Film: The Color Film mode applies realistic texture maps to the model's surface to make it look more realistic and detailed.
+• Texture Model Display: The Texture Model Display applies realistic texture maps to the model's surface to make it look more realistic and detailed.
 These texture maps can include color, material, lighting, and other information, which can simulate the texture, gloss, and other visual effects on the model's surface.
 The color film display mode is usually used in scenes that require a more realistic rendering of the model's details and appearance.

 Wireframe mode is a display mode commonly used in 3D model viewing, which allows users to view the internal structure and outline of the model by controlling the appearance of the wireframe.
 By clicking the [Wireframe Mode] button or pressing the [2] key combination, users can easily switch the display state of the wireframe to achieve different viewing effects.

-Show White Wireframe Only and Hide Model: When the user presses the hotkey "2" a second time, the model is hidden, and only the white wireframe is displayed.
+• Wireframe Only: When the user presses the hotkey "2" a second time, the model is hidden, and only the white wireframe is displayed.
 This display mode allows the user to focus on the lines and structure of the model, which is helpful for spatial analysis and design review.

-Hide Wireframe, Show Model: When the user presses [2] for the third time, the wireframe is hidden, and only the model solid is displayed.
+• Hide Wireframe, Show Model Only: When the user presses [2] for the third time, the wireframe is hidden, and only the model solid is displayed.
 This allows the user to see the final rendering of the model without the distraction of the wireframe.